rsathyak/portfolio_v1/content/projects/zoho-interview.md

 company: 'Zoho'
 ---

-This project is a Zoho Interview Web Project.
+This is a static webpage developed during Zoho Interview.
 Design Copyrights to Zoho.